 As soon as you enroll in the Full Access Bundle you will receive immediate access to ALL our video courses.
 The courses include a wide range of corporate finance topics including accounting, financial analysis, financial modeling, valuation, sensitivity analysis and industry-specific financial modeling courses.
 These courses will take you through the model building process in easy to follow, step-by-step format.
 In each of our courses, you can download the Excel financial model templates and relevant documents required to build the models.
 By the end of our program, you will have mastered the art of financial modeling and valuation and be ready to accelerate your career!
 Register for the Full Access Bundle.

 Yes the excel files are included and available for download for all of our courses.
 You have to be registered for the course to download the files.

-The Premium Bundle includes our CORE financial modeling and valuation courses, but does not include industry specific courses.
+The Premium Bundle includes our CORE financial modeling and valuation courses but does not include industry-specific courses.
 Register for the Premium Bundle.

 We do not currently offer a monthly payment plan.

-All courses allow you to earn a certificate on completion.
-In order to earn your certificate you have to complete all chapters and quizzes in the course.
+All courses allow you to earn a certificate upon completion.
+In order to earn your certificate, you have to complete all chapters and quizzes in the course.
 You have to pass all quizzes with a 100% grade, but you can take the quizzes as many times as you need to.
 You will be automatically emailed an official PDF certificate when you complete the course and can automatically add it to your LinkedIn profile.